Erfanhabibi/Erfanhabibi/README.md

 ## About me

 Hello there!
-I'm Erfanibi Ehsani, a student at Amirkabir University of Tehran, majoring in Mathematics and Computer Science.
+I'm Erfan habibi Ehsani, a student at Amirkabir University of Tehran, majoring in Mathematics and Computer Science.
 I have a passion for coding and enjoy working with various programming languages, including Python, Java, C++, and C. Additionally, I have skills frontend development, which allows me to create user-friendly interfaces.

 ## Skills